IBM-Bluemix-Docs/va/va_index.md

 # Managing image security with Vulnerability Advisor
 {: #va_index}

 Vulnerability Advisor checks the security status of container images that are provided by {{site.data.keyword.IBM}}, third parties, or added to your organization's registry namespace.
-If the Container Scanner is installed in each cluster, Vulnerability Advisor also checks the status of containers that are running.
+If the Container Scanner (deprecated) is installed in each cluster, Vulnerability Advisor also checks the status of containers that are running.
 {:shortdesc}

 When you add an image to a namespace, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
 If security issues are found, instructions are provided to help fix the reported vulnerability.